Scorcher’s new album, ADMD (All Dorks Must Die), sends a message to the inauthentic with an impressive 17-track rap blend

 In a statement, the rapper explained the album’s concept and direction, saying:

-โADMD is my response to the state of the music game.
+“ADMD is my response to the state of the music game.
 Too many weird people (dorks) influencing the music the mandem are making.
 Too many are trying to fit in, not bringing anything to the table, just clones repackaging other peoples ideas stealing from our culture.
-Too many people dealing with creativity like factory work, this ainโt that.
-Itโs my music, my world, my culture.
-They keep calling it a run but itโs just the level mans at.
-This project ainโt for everyone, itโs for us!
+Too many people dealing with creativity like factory work, this ain’t that.
+It’s my music, my world, my culture.
+They keep calling it a run but it’s just the level mans at.
+This project ain’t for everyone, it’s for us!
 Always us never dem!”

 Overall, it’s a release that serves as a reality check for rappers continuously dropping one-minute tracks filled with lazy autotune and subpar verses.
-Scorcher reminds us what it takes to be part of the scene โ it’s not for actors looking for a badge of honour, and perhaps social media’s pressure to keep up with the Joneses is part of that.
-ADMD is a testament for what it takes to not only remain consistent but also highly skilled.
-Scorcher was here before, and he’ll be here long after.
+Scorcher reminds us what it takes to be part of the scene — it’s not for spitters looking for a badge of honour, and perhaps social media’s pressure to keep up with the Joneses is part of that.

 Tracklist